Unearned Income Definition

-Rental income is the income which is earned by a person when he rents out his property to the other person.
-The other person pays the amount to the owner of the property for using the owner’s assets.
-This income is derived from the means other than the personal effort of the person so it will be treated as the unearned income.
+Rental income is the income that a person earns when he rents out his property to another person.
+The other person pays an amount to the owner of the property for using the owner’s assets.
+This income derives from means other than the personal effort of the person, and hence treated as unearned income.

 #4 – Gifts and Contributions

-There are other types of unearned income as well which include, annuities, prizes, lottery winnings, Proceeds of insurance policies, alimony payments, Welfare benefits, Inheritances, Retirement accounts, etc. In all such cases income is earned by the person from the sources which are not related to the employment and do not require the personal efforts, so they will be treated as the unearned income.
+There are other types as well, which include annuities, prizes, lottery winnings, Proceeds of insurance policies, alimony paymentsAlimony PaymentsAlimony is court-ordered financial support in divorce or separation given to a spouse who has a lower level of income or no income at all.
+Both husband and wife can ask for alimony.
+As per law, a divorced spouse has the right to live an equal quality of life as when they were married., Welfare benefits, Inheritances, Retirement accounts, etc. In all such cases, income is earned by the person from the sources which are not related to the employment and do not require personal efforts, so they will be treated as unearned income.

 Jill is working in a manufacturing company as the manager of the company.
-During the month he earned a salary of $65,000 and a performance bonus of $9,000 from the company.
-Apart from the above income he also earned $5,000 as a dividend income and $10,000 as the interest income during the same month.
-The income earned by Jill from the sources which are related to the employee will be considered as the earned income and the income earned from the sources which are not related to the employee will be considered as the unearned income.
+During the month, he earned a salary of $65,000 and a performance bonus of $9,000 from the company.
+Apart from these, he also earned $5,000 as dividend income and $10,000 as the interest income during the same month.
+The income earned by Jill from the sources related to the employee will be considered as the earned income, and the income earned from the sources not related to the employee will be regarded as the unearned income.

-In the present case salary and performance, the bonus is employment-related earning which included the personal effort so it will be treated as the earned income and the income from dividend and interest are not related with the employment and also does not include personal effort so it will be considered as the unearned income.
+In the present case, salary and performance bonus is employment-related earning, which involves personal effort.
+Hence, it will be treated as the earned income.
+The income from dividend and interest is not related to employment and also does not include personal effort, so it will be considered as the unearned income.